-Jasmine Peacock, a content strategist at Essaysontime, recently stated:
+Jasmine Peacock, a content strategist at Essaysontime, recently stated on social media challenges:

 “Content is the heart of your brand in the world of social media, and that is why you have to make it perfect.
 It must be interesting and well-designed.
 It must send a great message, and it must include a call to action.
 Moreover, I am not talking about one time exclusively – content must be superb all the time.”